 Also, the dbadmin.jar application must connect to the database using the root user.
-The root account access to the database from the system must be granted.
-This can be done by logging into the database using the root user and executing the following MySQL command:
+The root account must be granted access to the database by the system.
+To grant access, log into the database using the root user and execute the following MySQL command:

-Where the IP_address should be replaced by the IP address of the system.
+Where IP_address is replaced by the IP address of the system.

-The dbadmin.jar also must store the root password in an encrypted manner in a flat file.
-To add the root password to this flat file you will need to run the following command, note that <root password> is your specific root user account password: Under Linux:
+In addition, the dbadmin.jar must encrypt the root password and store it in a flat file.
+To add the root password to this flat file, run the following command (note that <root password> is your specific root user account password):

+Under Linux:

-java -jar /usr/local/cmp-db/bin/dbadmin.jar addpass <root password> java -jar C:\VoiceGenie\cmp\cmp-db\bin\dbadmin.jar addpass <root password>
+java -jar /usr/local/cmp-db/bin/dbadmin.jar addpass <root password> Under Windows:

+java -jar C:\VoiceGenie\cmp\cmp-db\bin\dbadmin.jar addpass <root password>